Daredevil: Born Again season 1: Release

 The first season of Daredevil: Born Again premiered on Disney+ on March 4, 2025, with its first two episodes.
 The other seven episodes were released through April 15.
 The series was originally scheduled to debut in early 2024, but was removed from Marvel Studios' release schedule in September 2023 after filming was suspended by the 2023 Hollywood labor disputes.
 The next month, a copyright filing for the first episode indicated an approximate release in January 2025.
 The March 2025 debut was announced in May 2024.
 A red carpet premiere event was held on February 24 at the Hudson Theater in New York City, where the first two episodes were screened.
 The season is part of Phase Five of the MCU, and was released under Marvel Studios' "Marvel Television" label.

 Reception

 Viewership

-The two-episode premiere received 7.5 million views on Disney+ in its first five days according to Disney; the company defines a view as total stream time divided by runtime.
-This was the biggest debut on Disney+ for 2025 at that point, and was compared to the two-episode debut of fellow MCU Disney+ series Agatha All Along (2024) which had 9.3 million views within its first seven days of streaming.
-Luminate, which gathers viewership data from certain smart TVs in the U.S., announced that Born Again recorded 136 million minutes of watch time on its first day.
-Nielsen Media Research, which records streaming viewership on U.S. television screens, estimated that Born Again drew 5.8 million U.S. viewers in its first 35 days, making it one of the most popular shows of the 2024–2025 season.
-Nielsen's multiplatform figures account for 35 days of viewing across linear television and streaming; however, since Born Again premiered on March 4, it had significantly less time to accumulate viewership before the report's early April cutoff date.